caraway-and-rye/caraway-and-rye.github.io/README.md

 ## About

-Welcome to my collection of recipes I considered worth saving from the depths of The Internet.
+Welcome to the collection of recipes I considered worth saving from the depths of The Internet.

-If this was 30 years ago, it would have taken the shape of a notebook, started neatly, and ending up stuffed with recipes on random bits of paper I never got around to writing in the notebook.
-It would also be food stained with the corners chewed by the cutest kitten ever.

 ### Markdown cheat sheet